Dog Pound

 The Playstyle: Support & Anchor She plays like a medic: calm, precise, and never the loudest voice in the room.
 While the team pushes for kills, Kona rotates early and holds the lane.
 Her strategy is simple: Slow is smooth.
 When the match gets chaotic, she resets the pace and holds the line.

-Halo 3: For the precision aim (BR Bursts).
+Current Rotation: Halo 3: For the precision aim (BR Bursts).
+Left 4 Dead 2: For the pure teamwork.
+Mario Kart Wii: For the chaos.

 Trailers & First Looks